grpc/grpc.github.io/docs/tutorials/basic/java.md

    all the protocol buffer code to populate, serialize, and retrieve our request and response message types.
 - `RouteGuideGrpc.java` which contains (along with some other useful code):
-  - an interface for `RouteGuide` servers to implement, `RouteGuideGrpc.RouteGuide`, with all the methods defined in the `RouteGuide` service.
+  - a base class for `RouteGuide` servers to implement, `RouteGuideGrpc.RouteGuideImplBase`, with all the methods defined in the `RouteGuide` service.
   - *stub* classes that clients can use to talk to a `RouteGuide` server.
-    The async stub also implements the `RouteGuide` interface.

 <a name="server"></a>